Skip to main content

 From the Enrolments tab in a pathway, you can filter and select explorers before clicking the 'I want to...' button and selecting 'Unenrol from knowledge'.
 You can also view the profile of any person and unenrol them via the Pathways tab of their profile (when you select the pathway and then click 'I want to...' before selecting 'Unenrol'.

-Note that when you unenrol explorers from a pathway, they will remain enrolled in any topics or articles they have already started to explore or have already completed.
-Those topics or articles will remain on their dashboard, but will be displayed as individual topics or articles rather than grouped in the pathway:
+Note that when you unenrol explorers from a pathway, they will remain enrolled in any topics they have already started to explore or have already completed.
+Those topics will remain on their dashboard, but will be displayed as individual topics rather than grouped in the pathway:

-• If you want to delete progress the explorer has already made, you will need to unenrol them from the specific topics or articles.
+• If you want to delete progress the explorer has already made, you will need to unenrol them from the specific topics.

-• If an explorer has not started exploring a topic or article in a pathway (it is in the 'Pre-enrolled' phase), they will be unenrolled from that topic or article when they are unenrolled from the pathway.
+• If an explorer has not started exploring a topic in a pathway (it is in the 'Pre-enrolled' phase), they will be unenrolled from that topic when they are unenrolled from the pathway.

 Can I use pathways with library topics?